Kings College School

-The site is set within the West Wimbledon Conservation Area and bordered on two sides by grade II and grade II* listed buildings.
-The design has therefore been developed to be sensitive to this historical setting, with a gently sculpted green roof helping the new building form to blend in with the surroundings.
+Located in the West Wimbledon Conservation Area and bordered by Grade II and Grade II* listed buildings, DMA has designed the sports complex to be sensitive to its setting with a sculptured green roof helping it to blend in with the surroundings.

 Please follow link for an amazing virtual tour of the whole complex!: https://3dmediasolutions.co.uk/3d-model/kings-college-school-sports-centre/fullscreen/